SergioLipe/WheelchairVR/README.md

 1. Go to the [itch.io page](https://lipepipo.itch.io/wheelchairsimulator) and download the **PC version** (`.zip` file).
 2. Extract the `.zip` file to a folder of your choice.
 3. Open the extracted folder and run **`WheelchairSimulator.exe`**.
-4. Use the keyboard and mouse to drive (see Controls below).

 ### Virtual Reality version (Meta Quest 3)